NBISweden/workshop-scRNAseq/index.md

 ### Contact information

-Do you have any questions regarding the course, please email to ws-scrnaseq@nbis.se
+Do you have any questions regarding the course, please email to asa.bjorklund@scilifelab.se or paulo.czarnewski@scilifelab.se

 ### How to apply